StaticReasons/homescreen-obsidian-vault/readme.md

 - This widget is still not fully developed --- Actually it's my first time to make a Android project; There's still too much I don't know about Android.
 This work is still a beta of beta, with many parts still not following the best practices I've known or dont know for architecting a real project.
 (Why is it just so hard to determine a structure in Android???)

   If you found any strange design pattern in my codebase, like "Why don't you abstract out a data source?" or "Why do you put scanning work inside repository layer?" --- My response will all be "I don't know.""I'm not sure.""I haven't learned that yet."
-There should be hardly any architecture designs made with any so-called "underlying deep meaning".
+There should be hardly any architecture designs made with any so-called "underlying deep meaning". (and I found Gemini-Pro is still not very smart on Android architectureing.)
+Instead, I really need the insights from Android professionals.
 You are very very welcomed to help me point out where could be better redesigned/refactored.
-Also art/ui recommendations are welcomed too.
+Also art/ui-designing recommendations are very welcomed.

-  Plus, probably I could hardly spare much effort on the enhancements of this project for some times to come....
-This project really needs your valuable feedback, your valuable inspections and suggestions(on the structure of this project because I found Gemini is still not very smart), and even your valuable collaboration to be developed further.
+  Plus, I'm afraid I could only spare a small amout of time on the enhancements of this project for the next months to come....
+So this project really needs your valuable feedback, your valuable insights and suggestions, or even your valuable collaboration to be developed further.
 In a word this project really needs your help.

 # Todo - Enhancements